bajohn/rf/readme.md

 ## TODO
+- Iterate and test that card component works with all 52 cards
 - Card UI  updates are working.
 Needs lots of testing to make sure lock id works
 - Disable card drag in UI when lock ID is transmitted from a cord-move-start message